 Expense linked to liability account.

-Actual payments added as sub-accounts under the Balance Sheet account.
+Actual payments added as a Projection under the Balance Sheet account.

 Use Auto-map to link the majority of Profit & Loss accounts to key Balance Sheet accounts.